joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 ### The will of God: all those who believe and trust will God will live

->John 3:14-17 (CSB) “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up,so that everyone who believes in him may have eternal life.
+>John 3:14-17 “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up,so that everyone who believes in him may have eternal life.
 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.

->Romans 10:11-13 (CSB) For the Scripture says, Everyone who believes on him will not be put to shame,since there is no distinction between Jew and Greek, because the same Lord of all richly blesses all who call on him.
+>Romans 10:11-13 For the Scripture says, Everyone who believes on him will not be put to shame,since there is no distinction between Jew and Greek, because the same Lord of all richly blesses all who call on him.
 For everyone who calls on the name of the Lord will be saved.

 ><sup> 16 </sup> Those that entered, male and female of every creature, entered just as God had commanded him.
 Then the LORD shut him in.